vista-art/fragmentcolor/docs/api/core/renderer/load.md

 [`Renderer::render`](https://fragmentcolor.org/api/core/renderer/render)
 calls `load` automatically the first time it sees a renderable with pending uploads, so explicit `load` is optional.
-Reach for it when you want to amortize the decode + upload cost outside the render loop — for example, in a loading screen that prepares the scene before the first frame goes out.
+Reach for it when you want to amortize the decode + upload cost outside the render loop, for example in a loading screen that prepares the scene before the first frame goes out.

 ## Example